 5. College has a good reputation for its social activities (44.1 percent)

-Why Academic Reputation Matters to Students
+Why Academic Reputation is Important to Students

 Academic reputation is largely subjective.
 Even Times Higher Education admits this much in their 2014 world reputation rankings.
 It’s difficult to assign a numbered score to a university’s reputation, but despite this hardship, schools are still judged on their academic reputation by students, employers, professionals, and fellow academics.
 Reputation has become the currency of global higher education today, says Times Higher Education.